wenhanshi/project-in-BUPT/README.md

 # project-in-BUPT
-A collection of code, projects and some essays in BUPT.
+A collection of code, projects and some essays of works @BUPT.

-*CONTINUAL UPDATES*
+> Please let me know if your have any ideas, suggestions or opinions for project-in-BUPT.
+The source code or documents included below are a collection of my work and my friends'.
+It would be a pleasure to update these work for BUPT students and anyone who may need them.
+We hope the projects can help you do your own project and fall in love with Computer Science.

+> Please do NOT copy any of content to any of your homework or course work.

+> -Wenhan

 __The 6th semester is updating, see Computer Architecture -- [How to install simplescalar on Ubuntu16](https://github.com/wenhanshi/project-in-BUPT/tree/master/6-1%20Computer%20Architecture)__